SuzeShardlow/SuzeShardlow.github.io/_posts/2020-03-26-debugging-javascript-beyond-console-log.md

 It is much quicker and easier to see the object information at a glance.

-We can sort by any column by clicking the column name (in this case price).
+We can sort by any column by clicking the column name.

 We can even click and drag to resize the column widths.